-- Create, run, and manage a number of campaigns simultaneously and control them from a single, centralized user interface.
+- Create, run and manage a number of campaigns simultaneously across multiple SSPs and ad exchanges and control them from a single, centralized user interface.

 - Provide real-time reporting via advanced analytics.

-Each time a DSP receives a request from an ad exchange telling it that there is an impression available, the DSP analyzes data about the user and decides how much this particular user is worth, based on their relevance to the media buyer.
-For example:
+Once an advertisers has set up their campaigns in a DSP, including targeting and creatives (ads), the DSP then bids on impressions offered by ad exchanges and SSPs.
+So each time a DSP receives a request from an ad exchange or SSP telling it that there is an impression available, the DSP analyzes the data about the user and decides how much this particular user is worth based on their relevance to the media buyer.

 A user, who is about 30 years old and a big sports fan living in New York, accesses a website.
 The website sends an ad request to the supply-side platform (SSP), which then sends the request to the ad exchange.
 The ad exchange then tells the DSPs that an impression is available on a website and starts the bidding process.

 Let’s take a step back for a moment and imagine the DSPs have the following targeting parameters set up:

 While all of the above DSPs could potentially gain something out of displaying their ad to the user, it is DSP 3 that would gain the most from this ad, as the user fits the target audience perfectly.

 As a result, the DSPs would evaluate the ad, match it against their data and target parameters, and would bid on the impression based on this information.
 In this case, the bidding would probably look something like this: